THEOplayer/react-native-connectors/gemius/README.md

 On Apple platforms, the connector requires downloading the private `GemiusSDK_iOS` archive, which contains a multiplatform binary platform module for both iOS and tvOS.

-Create a `Frameworks` folder in your app's `iOS` folder, copy the Gemius SDK XCFrameworks in it and add this `GemiusSDK.podspec` file inside, which describes the structure and metadata of Gemius' CocoaPod:
+Create a `Frameworks` folder in your app's `ios` folder, copy the Gemius SDK XCFrameworks in it and add this `GemiusSDK.podspec` file inside, which describes the structure and metadata of Gemius's CocoaPod:

 ```ruby
 Pod::Spec.new do |spec|